matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/ViewDataTable.md

 Display properties can be set at any time before rendering.

-**Request parameters**
+**Request properties**

-Request parameters are similar to display properties in the way they are set.
+Request properties are similar to display properties in the way they are set.
 They are, however, not used to customize ViewDataTable instances, but in the request to Piwik's API when loading analytics data.

-Request parameters are set by setting the fields of a [ViewDataTable\RequestConfig](/api-reference/Piwik/ViewDataTable/RequestConfig) object stored in the [$requestConfig](/api-reference/Piwik/Plugin/ViewDataTable#$requestconfig) field.
+Request properties are set by setting the fields of a [ViewDataTable\RequestConfig](/api-reference/Piwik/ViewDataTable/RequestConfig) object stored in the [$requestConfig](/api-reference/Piwik/Plugin/ViewDataTable#$requestconfig) field.
 They can be set at any time before rendering.
 Setting them after data is loaded will have no effect.